-Every Term students with 100% attendance for that full term are invited to have their photo taken as a whole group, this is then displayed around the school.
-Students receive a letter home praising them on their attendance and also receive a prize.
+Every half term students with 100% attendance for that full term are invited to have their photo taken as a whole group, this is then displayed around the school.
+Students receive a certificate praising them on their attendance and also a prize.